 - How to upload: Continuing students can upload their vaccination records through the COVID-19 Info tab of the Cal Poly Portal once they have received their final dose.
 Be sure to upload records through the COVID-19 Info tab and not through the Health and Counseling Portal.
 Students who received the COVID-19 vaccine through Campus Health and Wellbeing's Student Vaccination Clinic on campus don't need to upload their records.

 - New first-year and transfer students will be able to access the COVID-19 Info tab of the portal in late July.
 Hold onto your vaccination card until then.

 - Lost your card?
 Contact the Public Health Department in the county in which you received your vaccination to request a copy.

 Facts About the Vaccines

-- The Centers for Disease Control (CDC) website about the benefits of vaccination, understanding different COVID-19 vaccines, the safety of the vaccines, allergies and frequently asked questions
+- The Centers for Disease Control (CDC) has information on the benefits of vaccination, understanding different COVID-19 vaccines, the safety of the vaccines, allergies and frequently asked questions

 Continue to Do Your Part

-- Wash your hands though out the day and sanitize frequently touched surfaces.
+- Wash your hands though out the day and sanitize frequently touched surfaces